Reviewed by

 COURT PROCEEDINGS AND NHS NEGLIGENCE

-The NHS have reported that, in 2022/23, 77% of claims were settled without court proceedings.
+The NHS have reported that, in 2023/25, 81% of claims were settled without court proceedings.
 This has gradually increased over the past few years, with 74.7% of claims settled without formal proceedings in 2020/21 and 71.5% in 2019/20 showing a continued effort to settle claims without the involvement of a court.
+2023/24 was the highest ever number of clinical claims resolved without entering court proceedings with 10,854 claims being resolved without going to court.

 CLAIM TYPE STATISTICS

-According to the latest NHS Resolution report (2022/2023), the top four claim types making up the highest volume of clinical negligence claims included: obstetrics claims, emergency medicine orthopaedic, and general surgery as seen below:
+According to the latest NHS Resolution report (2023/2024), the top four claim types making up the highest volume of clinical negligence claims included: emergency medicine, obstetrics claims, orthopaedic, and general surgery as seen below:

 NHS CLAIM STATISTICS

-• NHS negligence claims span many specialties, with the largest percentage of compensation awards involving obstetrics
+• NHS negligence claims span many specialties, with the largest percentage of compensation awards involving emergency medicine

 MATERNITY-RELATED CLAIMS

-In 2022/23, maternity-related claims amounted to £44,965 million (65%) of the clinical negligence provision.
+In 2023/24, maternity-related claims amounted to 41% of the total clinical negligence payments, the same percentage reported in 2022/23.
 This is an area that has been highlighted by the governing bodies within the NHS and has been addressed by the Resolution who have included maternity claims as a core focus to improve on in their three-year strategy.

 FAILURE TO DIAGNOSE OR WRONG DIAGNOSIS STATISTICS